Traditional Book Publishing FAQs for Authors

 Traditional publishing cons: the process is very slow and your input may not always be taken into account; you’ll only make 8 to 10 percent, on average, of the list price in royalties on a print book, whereas you can earn much more as a self-published author; you’re likely not a priority—you’re just one of many other authors; traditional publishers don’t pay for everything and don’t do everything on the author’s behalf—some authors are disappointed and surprised to learn how little the publisher does or how often their suggestions aren’t acted on.

 The traditional publishing process: From proposal to publication date, it might take as much as 24 months for the traditional publishing process to play out.
-Book are often designed and “ready” to print as much as 6 months in advance of the publication date.
+Books are often designed and “ready” to print as much as 6 months in advance of the publication date.
 They may be released only during certain times of the year.

 ➡️Learn more: The Step-by-Step Traditional Publishing course—get a book deal, navigate the traditional publishing process, and become a traditionally published author